ddimaria/wmcp/wmcp-361/README.md

 **Buffered ETFs** and **Registered Index-Linked Annuities (RILA)** have a graduated floor with a stopping point.

 A variable annuity with a a guaranteed minimum accumulation benefit rider behaves similar to a RILA.
 For both, fees shift the bell curve to the left by reducing all returns above the floor by the amount of the fee.

+## Calculations

+## Real Returns

+> real retrns = ((1 + nominal rate)(1 + inflation rate)) - 1

+### Equity Premium

+The added premium for taking on additional systematic risk (bets).

+> Equity Premium = Expected Return - Risk-Free Rate

+A mutual fund with a beta of 1.4, the risk-free rate is 2% and the equity risk premium is 3%.

+> 2% + 1.4 * 3% = 6.2%

+### Expected Return

+> Expected Return = Risk-Free Rate + (Beta * Equity Risk Premium)

+A mutual fund with a beta of 1.4, the risk-free rate is 2% and the equity risk premium is 3%.

+> 2% + 1.4 * 3% = 6.2%

+### Sharpe Ratio

+The Sharpe ratio estimates expected return for the amount of risk they are taking.
+A higher percentage is better.

+> Sharpe Ratio = (Expected Return - Risk-Free Rate)/Standard Deviation

+or

+> Sharpe Ratio = Equity Premium/Standard Deviation

+An investment has an expected return of 5%, and the risk-free rate is 2% with a standard deviation of 10%.

+> (.05−.02)/0.1 = 0.3 = 30%

+### VaR

+Predicts the potential loss of a portfolio at a given probability level.

+A one-day 5% VaR of $100,000 means that there’s a 5% chance that the portfolio will decrease in value by more than $100,000 in a single day.

+### Asset Pricing

+> Asset Price = Expected Payout * (1 / (1 + CAPM Discount Rate))

+For future pricing:

+> Pricing Kernel = (1/(1+Discount Rate))^2